johnregan3/simple-scripts/README.md

 Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

+#### Can I use this to print CSS into my header?

+Unfortunatley, because it prints your scripts between &lt;script&gt;&lt;/script&gt; tags, your CSS will not display corretly.
+However, it is recommended that you use the [Simple Custom CSS Plugin](http://wordpress.org/plugins/simple-custom-css "Simple Custom CSS Plugin") for adding CSS to your website.

 ####Why aren't my scripts working?

 It's important to note that this plugin simply prints your scripts into your posts/pages; it does nothing to modify or execute the scripts.

+If the scripts are being printed into the page, the plugin is functioning correctly.
 If you're having problems, first check the source of your page in the browser.
-Ensure that the scripts are printing into the header/footer as you have entered them.  ***If the scripts are being printed into the page, the plugin is functioning correctly.***
+Ensure that the scripts are printing into the header/footer as you have entered them.
+Unfortunately, if they are being printed but still not working, there is an error within the script, or perhaps in the order in which they are being loaded into the page.

-Unfortunately, if they are being printed but still not working, there is an error within the script, or perhaps in the order in which they are being loaded into the page.  ***The author is ready and willing to help users and fix problems with this plugin, but because this is a free plugin, the author is unable devote the time to help debugging JavaScript errors.***  You may need to seek help with the scripts in places like [Stack Overflow](http://stackoverflow.com, "Stack Overflow")
+The author is ready and willing to help users and fix problems with this plugin, but ***because this is a free plugin, the author is unable give his time to help debug JavaScript errors.***  You may need to seek help with the scripts in places like [Stack Overflow](http://stackoverflow.com, "Stack Overflow").

 ### Help